Mandy Leon: Ring of Honor (2014–2022; 2023)

+The Allure alliance stable (2019–2022)

 At the G1 Supercard, Leon aligned herself with the debuting Angelina Love & Velvet Sky to form a stable known as "The Allure".
-The trio attacked Kelly Klein who just had won the championship against Mayu Iwatani, as well as Jenny Rose and Stella Gray who tried to save Klein, turning heel in the process.
+The trio attacked Kelly Klein who just had won the ROH Women of Honor World Championship against Mayu Iwatani, as well as Jenny Rose and Stella Gray who tried to save Klein, turning heel in the process.

+During year 2021 Mandy Leon entered the inaugural ROH Women's World Championship tournament but lost to Quinn McKay in the first round.

+On August 20, 2021 at Glory By Honor XVIII Night 1 Angelina Love & Mandy Leon faced Vita VonStarr and Max The Impaler in a ROH Women of Honor tag team match but we're unsuccessful.

+On October 27, 2021 Angelina Love & Mandy Leon challenged The Hex (Allysin Kay & Marti Belle) for the NWA World Women's Tag Team Championship's but we're not successful.

+On December 11, 2021 Angelina Love & Mandy Leon teamed up with Miranda Alize to take on Chelsea Green and The Hex (Allysin Kay & Marti Belle) in a six-women tag team match at ROH Final Battle and we're successful.

 WWE (2014–2015)

 Leon made numerous appearances on WWE television in 2014 and 2015 as a "Rosebud" for Adam Rose.

 In January 2015, it was reported that Leon took part in a WWE tryout camp at the WWE Performance Center in Orlando.

 World Wonder Ring Stardom (2017)

 On August 19, 2017, Leon made her debut for Japanese promotion World Wonder Ring Stardom, entering the 2017 5★Star GP and defeating former World of Stardom Champion Io Shirai in her opening match.
 Her next outing was a loss to Jungle Kyona.
 However, Leon rebounded from this, going on to defeat names like Toni Storm and HZK before losing to Kay Lee Ray.
-Leon’s last two matches in the tournament saw her defeat Tam Nakano and suffer an upset loss to Konami.
+Leon's last two matches in the tournament saw her defeat Tam Nakano and suffer an upset loss to Konami.